KMPSUJ/sempowisko2025-webpage/index.md

 [Click here for registeration](https://register.sempowisko.com) -->

-Stationary participation in the rest of SeMPowisko conference may come with a fee up to 30pln (details will be given after the registration).
+Stationary participation in the rest of SeMPowisko conference may come with a 30 zł fee (details will be given after the registration).
 Online participation is free of charge.

 }{
 ## Rejestracja